aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 <td>9</td>
 <td>Only the owner of a primary store can transfer its balance to any recipient's primary store.</td>
 <td>High</td>
 <td>The function transfer fetches sender and recipient's primary stores, if the sender's store is withdraws the assets from the sender's store and then deposits to the recipient's store.
-The function transfer_with_ref fetches the sender's and recipient's stores and calls the asset to the recipient with the ref.</td>
+The function transfer_with_ref fetches the sender's and recipient's stores and calls the the asset to the recipient with the ref.</td>
 <td>Audited the deposit and withdraw (transfer).
 Audited the deposit_with_ref and withdraw_with_ref (transfer_with_ref).
 Audited that the store balance of the sender is decreased by the specified amount and its added to the recipients store. (transfer, transfer_with_ref) Audited that the sender's store is not burned (transfer).</td>
 </tr>